Battle of Brier Creek: Aftermath

 The British counted five killed and eleven wounded.
 The carnage on the American side was never fully tallied, as many militiamen retreated all the way back to North Carolina, and an unknown number drowned in the swamps.
-Prevost claimed that 150 American bodies were found on the battlefield, and that 227 captives were taken, mostly from Elbert's Continentals.
+Prevost reported that 150 American bodies were found on the battlefield, and that 227 captives were taken, mostly from Elbert's Continentals.

 Anthony Lytle, the commander of the American light infantry, dispersed his men to avoid capture.
 General Ashe was seen riding after the militia companies, and was widely blamed for the disaster, often amid claims that he led the retreat.
 A court martial acquitted him of charges of cowardice, but did convict him of failure to secure his camp.

 Brier Creek thwarted American attempts to force the enemy out of the new state and guaranteed British dominance in the region.
 The battle occurred only a few weeks after a Patriot victory over a Loyalist militia at Kettle Creek, north of Augusta, reversing its effect on morale.
 William Moultrie, in his memoirs of the war, wrote that the loss at Brier Creek extended the war by a year and made possible the British invasion of South Carolina in 1780.
 It also caused the state of Georgia to temporarily revert to British colony status from 1779 to 1782.

 The battlefield was listed on the National Register of Historic Places in 2020.